-Prior to joining Chambers, Rupert was a senior associate in the Cayman Islands office of the offshore magic circle firm Appleby.
-He had full admission to the Cayman Islands Bar from 2010-2016 and appeared in many of the most significant cases in that jurisdiction during that period, including cases in the Cayman Islands Court of Appeal and the Privy Council.
-He also appeared in the Oslo City Court in Norway.
+Prior to joining Chambers, Rupert was a senior associate in the Cayman Islands office of the market-leading offshore firm Appleby.
+He had full admission to the Cayman Islands Bar from 2010-2016 and appeared in many of the most significant cases in the jurisdiction during that period, including cases in the Cayman Islands Court of Appeal and the Privy Council.

 Before moving to Appleby, Rupert trained and practised as a litigation solicitor, and subsequently as a solicitor-advocate, with Herbert Smith LLP in London from 2005-2010.